EmmaUmeh/HandlingJSON-Docs/JsonHandling.md

 Our App is now running locally..

 4. Create a New folder and inside the folder create a (Employees.json) file.
-Our Json files would be stored.
+Our Json files would be stored there.

 ![WorkerRule](/Group.png "WorkerRule")

-5. Insert the code you see below
+5. Insert the code you see below, inside the Employees.json file.

                                 [
                                 {